manifoldfrs/doc-classifier/README.md

 # HeronAI Document Classifier

-A production-leaning document classification micro-service built with FastAPI, capable of scaling to millions of files per day while remaining simple, testable, and maintainable.
+A production-leaning document classification micro-service built with FastAPI, featuring a robust multi-stage pipeline and an asynchronous job queue for handling higher processing volumes.
+Designed for simplicity, testability, and maintainability, it provides intelligent document categorization with clear API interfaces.

 ## 📚 Overview